 First, we'll answer what does CTO stand for?

+CTO is an abbreviation for Chief Technical Officer or Chief Technology Officer.
+Such positions <medium>relate to so-called C-suite or C-level senior executives<medium>.
 C means "Chief," hence all of those officers are responsible for the company-wide decisions, but each position implies different areas of responsibility.

-The Chief technology officer is one of the vaguest and broad of all C-suite positions.
-This leadership function combines technology and management issues and primarily focuses on the tech stack<medium> that helps a company grow.
+The Chief technology officer is one of the vaguest and broad of all C-suite positions. <medium>This leadership function combines technology and management issues and primarily focuses on the tech stack<medium> that helps a company grow.

 In general, the Chief Technology Officer's role is to manage an organization's research and development as well as its technological needs.
 A CTO should capitalize on the knowledge of existing and emerging technologies to provide the business with the best possible future solutions.

 It's almost impossible to give an exact answer to the question "what does a Chief Technical Officer do?" because their duties significantly vary depending on the size and type of company (service or product), as well as the company lifecycle.

 Tom Berray and Ray Sampath made an outstanding contribution to this issue's elucidation in their definitive work "The Role of the CTO: Four Models for Success."
 They suggested a model that dissects the Chief Technology Officer role based on organizational needs into four types: